vinodkd/guts/src/book/01_size.md

 Should we pick one method over the other?
 The scientific mind suggests discarding the Simple for the Exact.
 The Simple approach, however, might be useful for "rough estimates".
 It could also be that the difference between sizes arrived at by the two methods are statistically close enough for a sufficiently large body of code that we might not want to go through the pain of calculating size exactly.

 So let's keep both for now.

-[snp fromtop]
-To summarize so far:

-1. __Statement__ is the unit of measure for software size.
-2. __Statement__ can be defined in two ways:
-	* Simple: A statement is whatever appears between two statement separators per the language's grammar.
-	* Exact: A statement is the simplest statement that could be written in the language; a statement in the language's grammer that can be converted into a set of smaller statements within that same grammar is a __Compound Statement__ and should be converted to that set of smaller statements to calculate size.
-Its size is equal to the sum of the individual statement's sizes.
-3. Code containers such as functions, procedures, modules, programs, etc have non-zero size of their own; in addition to the cumulative size of their contents.
-As such containers can be treated as atomic statements themselves for size calculations.
-4. We have yet to figure out how to size the atomic Statements themselves.

-[snp fromtop]

-Well, maybe we dont have to.
-Instead of actually analyzing atomic statements, we could always fake it, err, make some educated guesstimations :)

-For instance, what if we took the size of the atomic statements and all containers to be 1?
-What this means in principle is that we dont care what the actual sizes of atomic statements are since we're not bothered about what happens below the level of the language under consideration.
-As far as we know, things below that level "just are there" and therefore we will treat all atomic statements as "blocks of the same size".
-Similarly, we will treat all containers as being equivalent to single blocks.

 Yes, this does mean that we're comparing apples to oranges; but let's see how far it takes us.